 The Information Zone is divided into four parts: a Lead-in Zone, a Data Zone, a Control Track Zone and a Lead-out Zone.
 The Data Zone is intended for the recording of user data.
 The Lead-in and Lead-out Zones contain zones for performing tests by the manufacturer or drive.
-The Control Track Zone also contains control information for the drive.
+The Control track Zone also contains control information for the drive.

-The division of the Information Zone shall be as given in Table 5.
+The division of the Information Zone shall be as given in Tables 5a and 5b.
 The tolerance on the outer radius of the Data Zone is specified in 14.1; the tolerances on other radii are determined by the tolerance on the track pitch as specified in 13.3.

-17.2.1 Initial Zone
+17.2.1 Buffer Zones

-The Initial Zone is intended to enable a drive to lock its axial tracking (focusing) servo.
-It shall have either a flat reflective layer, or such a layer with uninterrupted grooves over complete tracks as specified in Clause 21, or such tracks with embossed Headers or any combination of the above.
+This Zone is intended to enable a drive to lock its axial tracking (focusing) servo.
+It shall have either a flat reflective layer, or such a layer with uninterrupted grooves and lands over complete tracks as specified in Clause 21, or such tracks with embossed Headers or any combination of the above.